redwoodjs/redwoodjs-com-archive/docs/services.md

 #### The structure of a service

-A top-level service function recieves three arguments:
+A top-level service function receives two arguments:

 - `args` - The arguments provided to the field in the GraphQL query
 - `obj` - An object with: